zlaski/loudgain/README.md

 ---

+### How I handle WavPack (.wv) audio files

+1. **Experimental support, use with care!** Loudgain writes _APEv2_ ReplayGain tags to WavPack files.
+This is a format compatible with _foobar2000_, _Mp3tag_, _VLC_ and nearly all others.

+2. Per default, loudgain keeps other tags (ID3) intact, but I don’t recommend using these.
+The `-S` (`--striptags`) option allows to remove ID3v1 tags.

+3. In theory, lowercase and even mixed-case tags can be written into APEv2 tags, but the WavPack authors have thankfully specified that the tags must be _read_ in a case-insensitive manner.
+That’s why loudgain ignores the `-L` (`--lowercase`) option and only writes standard-compatible **uppercase** tags.
+(Existing lowercase tags will be removed to avoid confusion and potential problems.)

+4. loudgain works on the »one file/one program« basis, and the EBU speaks of an »integrated program loudness« anyway.
+So possibly embedded cue sheets are ignored.

+---

 ## loudgain makes it easy following the »Gold Standard«

 Here are my personal recommendations for being (almost) universally compatible:

-Use loudgain on a »one album per folder« basis, standard RG2 settings but _lowercase_ ReplayGain tags, clipping prevention on, strip obsolete tag types from MP3 files, use ID3v2.3 for MP3s, store extended tags:
+Use loudgain on a »one album per folder« basis, standard RG2 settings but _lowercase_ ReplayGain tags, clipping prevention on, strip obsolete tag types from MP3 and WavPack files, use ID3v2.3 for MP3s, store extended tags:

 ```bash
 $ loudgain -a -k -s e *.flac